ambrosus/ambrosus-node/README.md

 We will accept contributions of good code that we can use from anyone.
 Please see [CONTRIBUTION.md](CONTRIBUTION.md)

-Before you issue pull request, make sure:
+Before you issue pull request:
 * Make sure all tests pass.
 * Make sure you have test coverage for any new features.